What Is Epiphora? (Deliberate Repetition)

 EpiphoraEpiphora is a writing technique that involves repeating terms at the back of sentences.
 There are three main types of repetition: anaphora, epiphora, and commoratio.

 EpiphoraEpiphora is deliberately repeating terms at the end of sentences.
 For example:

 - "He spoke with the wisdom that can only come from experience, like a guy who went blind because he looked at a solar eclipse without one of those boxes with a pinhole in it and now goes around the country speaking at schools about the dangers of looking at a solar eclipse without one of those boxes with a pinhole in it.

-Here is an example of how epiphora might appear in business correspondence:
+Here is an example of how epiphora might look in a business document:

 - In our opinion, the answer to the current situation is not making 10 people redundant.
 All that achieves is making 10 people redundant.